mjalleda/Selenium/Selenium_Tutorial/README.md

 - Assert.assertFalse()
 - Assert.assertSame
 - Assert.assertNull()

+**1: Types of Assertions: :**
+1: SoftAssert
+2: HarAssert

+**1: Types of Assertions: :**
+SoftAssertion: SoftAsssert is a class.
+Where we can create object with help of this class. we can execute below methods on this Object.

+Difference between HardAssert VS SoftAssert:
+1:  Test execution will fail if exception is retuned by hardassert but in SoftAssert it catches exceptin but throws at the end of the script with a command (softassert.runall()) so test exection doesn't break as execption not returned in the middle of the script.
+2: Both returns exception.
+3: Reporting: Both report test case is failed if execption is retunred
+4: Both executes beloe assert methods.
+Ex;
+SoftAssert SA = new SoftAssert();
+sa.assertTrue(3>1);

 **1: Assert.assertEquals()**
 1: it takes total two mandatory parameters and compare their value.
 If both values are same then only it returns pass, o.w, it returns error/exception.